-The Horrors of Nazism and Tragedies of Communism
+The Horrors of Nazism and the Tragedies of Communism

-The main character, Maciek Chelmicki, played by Zbigniew Cybulski, is a young soldier in the right-wing Nationalist Army who, at the close of the war, is ordered to assassinate the newly arrived Communist district secretary.
-Maciek is a slightly dandified Polish Hamlet (Shakespeare?) who has fought in the uprising but is now uncertain about continuing to espouse an inevitably lost cause against the left.
+a young soldier in the right-wing Nationalist Army and is ordered, at the conclusion of the war, to assassinate the newly arrived communist district secretary.
+Maciek is a slightly dandified Polish Hamlet who has fought in the uprising but is now uncertain about continuing to espouse an inevitably lost cause against the left.
 He bungles the murder, killing two bystanders.

-Told to try again, he remains hopelessly conflicted between the demands of conscience and of loyalty and is further upended by falling for a girl in the hotel at which he and the communist official are staying.
-She makes him feel that his lifestyle is meaningless in the new post-war climate.
+Told to try again, he remains hopelessly riven between the demands of conscience and of loyalty, and is further up-ended by falling for a girl in the hotel at which he and the communist official are staying.
+She makes him feel that his lifestyle is meaningless in the new, post-war climate.

-Though he manages to accomplish his mission on the very evening that fireworks announce the end of hostilities, he is accidentally shot when running from a military patrol.
+Though he manages to carry out his mission on the very evening that fireworks announce the end of hostilities . . . he is accidentally shot when running from a military patrol.
 He dies alone on a rubbish dump . . .

-Cybulski manages, through Wajda, to express a uniquely Polish sensibility — reflecting his nation’s troubled history — as well as the kind of youthful frustrations that are still recognizable today.
-But Wajda’s deeply romantic and personal vision makes Ashes and Diamonds a gripping experience too.
+Cybulski manages, through Wajda, to express a uniquely Polish sensibility — reflecting his nation’s troubled history — as well as the kind of youthful frustrations that are still recognisable today.
+But Wajda’s deeply romantic and personal vision, inspired by both Italian neo-realism and by the more baroque images of Expressionism, makes Ashes and Diamonds a gripping experience too.

 I think that Ashes and Diamonds was influenced mostly by the American noir films such as Scarface and The Asphalt Jungle.
 They were beautiful films.
 I think that Man of Marble also bears the influence of American cinema.

-Academy of Motion Picture Arts and Sciences (Producer).
-(2000).
+Academy of Motion Picture Arts and Sciences.
+(Producer).
+(2000, Mar 26).
 Jane Fonda presents an honorary Oscar® to Andrzej Wajda.
+[Video].
+YouTube.
 Retrieved from https://www.youtube.com/watch?v=rImCpUzwGx0